Simulating Disky Broad Line Region Reverberation: Description of the Model

-In this work, we are making the following important assumptions: \begin{itemize} \item The BLR is a flat disk centered on the continuum source. \item The continuum originates in a central source much smaller than the BLR---i.e., a point source \cite[][]{dumont90a}. \item The BLR is in the equatorial plane and makes up the outer skin of the accretion disk.
+In this work, we are making the following important assumptions: \begin{itemize} \item The BLR is a flat disk centered on the continuum source. \item The continuum originates in a central source much smaller than the BLR---i.e., a point source \cite[][]{dumont90a}. \item The BLR is in the equatorial plane and the line-emitting region makes up the ``skin" (i.e., the surface emission layer) of the outer disk.
 The emission layer may be accelerating in the vertical direction to form a wind. \item The emission lines respond linearly (to first order) to variations of the ionizing continuum (see Section\ \ref{subsec:discussion} for further discussion). \item The observed optical/ultra-violet (UV) continuum is a good proxy of the ionizing continuum. \item The light-travel time across the BLR is the most important time scale---the local gas response is effectively instantaneous with a response time of $\sim 10^{-10}$ seconds \citep[][]{peterson93}, and the light-travel time is much shorter than the dynamical time scale for the BLR. \item The structure and emission properties of the BLR do not change substantially on the time scale of the ionizing continuum variations. \end{itemize}